Close Menu

 Market research is crucial before investing significant money in your successful startup.
 Talk to potential customers about their problems and see if your solution makes sense to them.
 This step alone can save you from developing products nobody wants.

 Testing your concept with small groups of potential users gives you valuable feedback.
 You can make changes early when they’re still cheap and easy.
-Many successful founders say this early testing was key to their later success.
+Many successful founders say that this early testing was key to their later success.

 Understanding Your Market